 Oncologists soon realized that some sites are more mobile during respiration and their planning requires information regarding their motion (such as lung tumour and some liver tumors).
 This lead to the development of techniques called 4 D (4 dimensional, the fourth dimension being time).
 Such advanced modalities enable further accuracy in radiotherapy treatment, enabling the radiation oncologist to spare critical normal structures adjacent to tumor region.

 While a multitude of modern equipment and technology is available, it needs to be executed by a radiation oncologist well versed and experienced in these techniques.
 This is an important point, often ignored by patients.
 Many patients land up asking for a particular technology, not appreciating that every technology use needs an expert hand as well.

 Patients have other misconceptions about radiation which need to be cleared.
 The following facts are therefore being presented.
 External radiation therapy by x rays (or gamma rays) does not make one radioactive.
 The patients undergoing treatment can have contact with friends, children and others.
 It is a completely painless procedure.
 Unless the patients are having other ailments, they usually tolerate the treatment quite well and are able to lead an active life during the treatment course and beyond.
 Also, radiotherapy is a local treatment (just like surgery is a local treatment) and does not have much impact on sites away from the target area.
 However, as in the case of other diseases, no two patients are the same and their tolerance even to the same treatment can be different.

-Manipal Hospital Dwarka is the best cancer treatment hospital in Delhi having experts experienced in treating any kind of cancer.
+Manipal Hospital Dwarka is the radiotherapy hospital in Delhi having experts experienced in treating any kind of cancer.
 For radiotherapy in Delhi consult the best cancer hospital near you.